Biting the Bullet

 attention.
 Between its being Black Friday and my switching service from

 Verizon, I had a very attractive choice of free

 choose from.
 At the top of the list were the Moto G7 Power (my first

 choice from the little shopping I had already done) and the Samsung

-Galaxy A20 (which was enough more expensive that I didn't bother to
+Galaxy A20 (which had been enough more expensive that I didn't bother

 look closely).
 I was able to lock in the deal if I came back tomorrow

 chose the phone then, so I researched it overnight.
 It was a hard

 both were very good and both had things I didn't like.